ajay098patro/sentinel-imagery-indices-calculator/README.md

 # Sentinel Imagery Indices Calculator

 Welcome to the Sentinel Imagery Indices Calculator!
-This tool is designed to calculate two key vegetation indices, the Normalized Difference Vegetation Index (NDVI) and the Soil Adjusted Vegetation Index (SAVI), from Sentinel-2 satellite imagery.
-It reads satellite image bands, performs the calculations, and provides visualizations of the results.
+This tool is designed to calculate key vegetation indices from Sentinel-2 satellite imagery.
+It supports the Normalized Difference Vegetation Index (NDVI), Soil Adjusted Vegetation Index (SAVI), and Normalized Difference Water Index (NDWI).
+The tool reads satellite image bands, performs the calculations, and provides visualizations of the results.

 ## Features

 - Calculate NDVI from Sentinel-2 satellite imagery
 - Calculate SAVI from Sentinel-2 satellite imagery
+- Calculate NDWI from Sentinel-2 satellite imagery
-- Visualize the calculated indices with a north arrow added to the plots
+- Visualize the calculated indices with a colorbar for reference

 ## Dependencies